taiman9/Deep-learning/Convolutional-nn/README.md

-Please view the 'Convolutional-nn.pdf file for assignment details.
+Please view the 'Convolutional-nn.pdf' file for assignment details.